Weight Loss Strategies Part 2

 and increases in tendon, bone, and ligament strength.
 Strength training

-has also been shown to improve psychological health as well, by increasing
+has also been shown to improve psychological health as well, by

 self-esteem, confidence and self-worth.
-If you understand and accept your
+If you understand and accept

 body, you will be able to work with it, not against it.
-Everyone can improve
+Everyone can

-their strength, appearance, and performance level by consistently implementing
+their strength, appearance, and performance level by consistently

 an effective strength training program.

-Article by Chad Tackett Global
+Article by Chad Tackett Fast

 Posted on: Saturday August